Shawabty of Queen Arty

 Findspot: Nubia (Sudan), el-Kurru, Pyramid 5, debris between Chambers A and B

 Not On View

-From Nubia (Sudan), el-Kurru, Pyramid 6 (tomb of Queen Arty), washed into debris between Chambers A and B. Unregistered.
-1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.
+Found in debris, unregistered.
+From Nubia (Sudan), el-Kurru, Pyramid 6 (tomb of Queen Arty), washed into debris between Chambers A and B. 1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 (Accession Date: September 8, 2006)